AmarooHQ/whitepaper/10-Ultra-Terminum/02-ut-intro.md

 ## Assumed Knowledge

-You will need to understand (or, perhaps, have mastered) the following concepts to reliably understand the foundations of *PoW Reflection* and *Ultra Terminum*:
+You will need to understand (or, perhaps, have mastered) the following concepts to reliably understand the foundations of *Proof of Reflection* and *Ultra Terminum*:

 * Nakamoto Consensus (i.e., how Bitcoin's blockchain works)
 * The idea of $O(c)$ and $O(c^2)$ scaling and existing strategies -- you can read the first few FAQs [here](https://eth.wiki/sharding/Sharding-FAQs) for a refresher